All Sky Automated Survey: The ASAS-3 system

 On 6 June 2000 the ASAS-3 system replaced the low-cost prototype.
 It consists of two wide-field 200/2.8 instruments, one narrow-field 750/3.3 telescope and one super-wide 50/4 scope.
 Each of them is equipped with the Apogee 2Kx2K CCD camera, located in the custom-made automated enclosure.

 In April 2002 ASAS-3 was expanded and is now housing four instruments.
 The fourth one is a very-wide-field scope equipped with the 50 mm lens and another AP-10 camera.
 It features 36x26 deg.
 FOV and observes only a few selected fields in purpose to test instrument sensitivity for fast transient events.

-ASAS-3 is directly connected to the BACODINE network and is ready for immediate follow-up observations of GRB events.
+ASAS-3 is directly connected to the BACODINE General Coordinates Network and is ready for immediate follow-up observations of GRB events.

-ASAS-3 results obtained since the year 2000 are available at the ASAS website:
+ASAS-3 results obtained since the year 2000 are available at the ASAS website.